terraref/documentation/developing-science-packages.md

 In 2018 the decision was made to split Clowder-specific extractor code from the actual science code that performs critical conversion and analysis on sensor data.

+### Contributing

+Science package functions should be simple and not rely on Clowder or other external resources.
+* takes a single file or set of files as input
+* produces a single output file/return value or set of outputs

+As much as possible, these should function outside the TERRA-REF pipeline and potentially be applicable in other contexts.

+Pull requests can be made against science package repositories for evaluation by the internal development team.

 ### General Structure

 The general directory structure is as follows: